strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 1. Edit your membership levels and set the "Auto Renewal" options for each level.

 == Changelog ==

+= 0.2.9 =
+* ENHANCEMENT: Prepared for localization.
+* BUG FIX/ENHANCEMENT: If you are also using the Set Expiration Dates add on, we will no longer set the expiration date if you had the recurring checkbox checked.
+* BUG FIX/ENHANCEMENT: Now settings session variables for 2Checkout gateway.
+* BUG FIX: No longer trying to give a user their level back if they are being deleted.

 = .2.8 =
 * BUG FIX: Fixed issues with cancellation.